 Levoit LV-H132 Review

-Pros: Quiet, low operating costs
+Pros: Quiet, low operating costs, excellent price

 Compare to Similar Products

 $139.99 at Amazon

 |Pros||Quiet, low operating costs, excellent price||Exceptional air cleaning performance, very quiet operation, simple user experience||Small footprint, minimalist design, good performance for its size||Budget friendly, compact, great performance||Quiet, low operating costs|